Last updated: April 1, 2021

-Employers must keep a record of the daily hours worked by each employee.
+Employers must keep a record of the hours worked by each employee each day and provide a pay statement every payday.

-The written or electronic wage statement (pay stub) must be a separate document from a pay cheque, so that it can be kept by the employee.
-It should include:
+A wage statement needs to be separate from a pay cheque, so that the employee can keep it.
+It needs to include:

 - The employer's name and address